a-luna/aaronluna.dev/content/flask_api_tutorial/flask-api-tutorial-part-5.md

 App: flask-api-tutorial [development]
 Instance: /Users/aaronluna/Projects/flask-api-tutorial/instance</span>
 <span class="cmd-repl-prompt">>>></span> <span class="cmd-repl-input">from app.api.widgets.dto import widget_name</span>
+<span class="cmd-repl-comment"># 1. 'test' is a valid widget_name</span>
 <span class="cmd-repl-prompt">>>></span> <span class="cmd-repl-input">widget_name("test")</span>
 <span class="cmd-repl-results">'test'</span>
+<span class="cmd-repl-comment"># 2. 'test_1-AZ' is a valid widget_name</span>
 <span class="cmd-repl-prompt">>>></span> <span class="cmd-repl-input">widget_name("test_1-AZ")</span>
 <span class="cmd-repl-results">'test_1-AZ'</span>
+<span class="cmd-repl-comment"># 3. 'this widget' is NOT a valid widget_name</span>
-<span class="cmd-repl-prompt">>>></span> <span class="cmd-repl-input">widget_name("test 1-AZ")</span>
+<span class="cmd-repl-prompt">>>></span> <span class="cmd-repl-input">widget_name("this widget")</span>
 <span class="cmd-repl-results">Traceback (most recent call last):
   File "&lt;console&gt;", line 1, in &lt;module&gt;
-  File "/Users/aaronluna/Projects/flask-api-tutorial/app/api/widgets/dto.py", line 20, in widget_name
+  File "/Users/aaronluna/Projects/flask-api-tutorial/app/api/widgets/dto.py", line 18, in widget_name
     f"'{name}' contains one or more invalid characters.
 Widget name must contain "</span>
-<span class="cmd-warning">ValueError: 'test 1-AZ' contains one or more invalid characters.
+<span class="cmd-warning">ValueError: 'this widget' contains one or more invalid characters.
 Widget name must contain only letters, numbers, hyphen and/or underscore characters.</span>
+<span class="cmd-repl-comment"># 4. 't**&*' is NOT a valid widget_name</span>
 <span class="cmd-repl-prompt">>>></span> <span class="cmd-repl-input">widget_name("**&*&")</span>
 <span class="cmd-repl-results">Traceback (most recent call last):
   File "&lt;console&gt;", line 1, in &lt;module&gt;
-  File "/Users/aaronluna/Projects/flask-api-tutorial/app/api/widgets/dto.py", line 20, in widget_name
+  File "/Users/aaronluna/Projects/flask-api-tutorial/app/api/widgets/dto.py", line 18, in widget_name
     f"'{name}' contains one or more invalid characters.
 Widget name must contain "</span>
 <span class="cmd-warning">ValueError: 't**&*' contains one or more invalid characters.
 Widget name must contain only letters, numbers, hyphen and/or underscore characters.</span></code></pre>

+The first test passes since 'test' consists of only letters.
+The second test passes because it contains one of each of the allowed character types (letter, number, hyphen, underscore) and no other characters.
+The third and fourth tests fail because they both contain one or more forbiddedn characters (space, asterisk, ampersand).

+Wait, let's back up.
+Didn't the requirement for the `name` attribute say that only **lowercase** letters were allowed?
+Yep, you got me.
+I kinda sort-of lied about the second example **(test_1-AZ)** being a valid `widget_name`.
+But there is a reason why I did this, which will be revealed by the configuration of the argument object for the `name` attribute:

 {{< highlight python "linenos=table,linenostart=50" >}}widget_reqparser.add_argument(
     "name",